energywebfoundation/ssi/README.md

 - [Energy Web White Paper on Vision and Purpose](https://www.energyweb.org/reports/EWDOS-Vision-Purpose/)
 - [Energy Web  White Paper on Technology Detail](https://www.energyweb.org/wp-content/uploads/2020/06/EnergyWeb-EWDOS-PART2-TechnologyDetail-202006-vFinal.pdf)

-## Relationship to other EWF components

-### iam-client-lib
-[iam-client-lib](https://github.com/energywebfoundation/iam-client-lib/) provides SSI related functions such as interaction with EWF's Switchboard role credential definitions, credential request and issuance and connection to the ssi-hub.
-It could be used as a client library to this wallet.

-### ssi-hub
-[ssi-hub](https://github.com/energywebfoundation/ssi-hub)'s persistence of issued credentials, requested credentials and DID relationships could be integrated with the code in this repository.

-### ew-did-registry
-[ew-did-registry](https://github.com/energywebfoundation/ew-did-registry) Though some code should be integrated between ew-did-registry and this repository, it is currently useful to have the sample wallets in a separate application to avoid a circular dependency where `iam-client-lib` depends on `ssi/ew-did-registry` which depends on `iam-client-lib`.

 ## Connect with Energy Web
 - [Twitter](https://twitter.com/energywebx)